Farm bird Apotropaic magic

 Farm bird Apotropaic magic.

 Many birds were seen as being endowed with apotropaic magic.
 Ancient Greeks and Romans believed that the image of a chicken – amulet against the evil eye, as well as a chicken egg.
 Egg amulet is known in almost all cultures, stone eggs are found even in before-Neolithic graves.
 In Europe, as a talisman and amulet since ancient times were used the so-called bone desires – V-shaped chicken or turkey breast bone, both present in the form of pendants, and brooches, trinkets of gold and silver.
-A variety of necklaces, charms with golden ducks found in ancient Egypt, and later – in the Hellenistic and Eastern world.
-A pair of mandarin ducks “Yuan-yang” symbolized and also served as a talisman of conjugal life in China.
-Fluffy tail of the wild duck was attached to the earrings of Tajiks and Uzbeks, in addition, in Central Asia, Apotropaic magic had feathers and claws of birds, embodying fertility: dove, pheasant, rooster.

-Cock and the Pearl, The Aesopic fable
+Cock and the Pearl, The Aesopic fable.

 A cock was strutting up and down the farmyard among the hens when suddenly he saw something shining amid the straw.
 “Ho! ho!” he said.“That’s for me.”
 He soon rooted it out from beneath the straw.
 The shiny object turned out to be a pearl that by some chance had been lost in the yard.
 “You may be a treasure,” said Master Cock, “to men that prize you, but for me I would rather have a single barleycorn than a peck of pearls.”
 Moral: Precious things are for those who can prize them.